Gromov-Witten invariants in complex and Morava-local $K$-theories: Background and coefficients

 \begin{proof}[Sketch of proof] It suffices to prove the result in algebraic cobordism, since we can then pushforward to any complex oriented cohomology theory (in particular, the coefficients $c_J$ lie in the image of the maps $MU_*\llbracket \mathrm{Pic}(D_J)\rrbracket \to \bE_*\llbracket \mathrm{Pic}(D_J)\rrbracket$).
 For a strict normal crossing divisor, the result holds -- with the strata $J$ labelled by $\{0,1\}^m$ when $D$ has $m$ irreducible components and the coefficients $c_J$ determined universally by the formal group law -- by expanding equation \eqref{eqn:snc_identity}.
 The general case is reduced to this by `explosion'.

-Given any normal crossing divisor $D$ with cone complex $\Delta(D)$, we can form the blow up of $Y$ along the minimal stratum of $D$, then the strict transforms of the next-to-minimal strata, etc. Iteratively this is the `explosion' of $D$, see for instance \cite{MPS}; it yields a variety $Y' \to Y$ on which the proper transform of $D$ has cone complex the barycentric subdivision of $\Delta(D)$.
-Exploding twice, one obtains a morphism $f: Y'' \to Y$ in which the pullback $f^*D$ has strict normal crossings.
-The natural pullback map
+We follow the terminology of \cite{MPS}.
+Denote by $\Delta(D)$ the cone complex of $D$.
+We can form the blow up of $Y$ along the minimal stratum of $D$, then the strict transforms of the next-to-minimal strata, etc. Iteratively this is the `explosion' of $D$, described in detail in \cite[Section 5.2, Proof of Theorem 11]{MPS}.
+They explain that explosion yields a variety $Y' \to Y$ on which the proper transform of $D$ has cone complex given by the barycentric subdivision of $\Delta(D)$.
+The barycentric subdivision has the feature that the associated divisor has no components which self-intersect, but the intersection of a set of branches may still be globally disconnected.
+Exploding twice yields a morphism $f: Y'' \to Y$ in which the pullback $f^*D$ has cone complex which is a cone over a simplicial complex, the combinatorial analogue of the divisor having strict normal crossings.
+As a general feature of iterated blow-ups, the natural pullback map

-is a split injection, and the same holds $G$-equivariantly in the presence of a $G_{\bC}$-action by working on the stages of the Borel construction.
+is a split injection, and the same holds $G$-equivariantly in the presence of an algebraic $G_{\bC}$-action by working on the stages of the Borel construction.
 The transform $f^*D$ has strata which are iterated projective bundles over bases obtained from strata of $D$ by blowing up along substrata.
-Using the projective bundle formula for algebraic cobordism and induction, one thus obtains an implicit formula as in \eqref{eqn:nonstrict_nc_divisor}.
+Using the projective bundle formula for algebraic cobordism and induction, one in principle obtains an implicit formula as in \eqref{eqn:nonstrict_nc_divisor}.
 Compare to \cite[Proposition 2.5.1]{Levine-Morel}. \end{proof}

 \begin{Example} For $\bE = H\bQ$ one has the formal group $L(x,y) = x+y$, which gives that $[\calO_Y(D)] = \sum n_i [\calO_Y(D_i)]$. \end{Example}

 \begin{Example} In complex $K$-theory, with conventions for the Thom isomorphism compatible with \cite{Levine-Morel}, the Euler class $e^{KU}(V) = \sum (-1)^i \Lambda^i V^*$ and the first Chern class $c_1^{KU}(\scrL) = 1 - \scrL^*$.
 Then